 Difficulties are many because my business had to grow, so I had to go out there and tell who I am.
 But it took time and money.
 I remember I spent everything I had to study photography, even the latest savings that I could pay for the concert of my favourite band.

 You must take advantage of every little opportunity and show what you can do; in the early years, I worked 24/7.
 I studied books on Photoshop at night.
 But it was never a burden!
 Well, I was lucky to meet outstanding professionals, like James Robinson Taylor.
 From a human point of view, they helped me a lot.

 What if anyone wants to learn from you?

-I do not have any preconception, but mostly I prefer to choose than to be chosen.
-That said, the first things I evaluate are character and buongusto (good taste).
-You can learn the beasics even on the internet nowadays, but the taste is innate.
+I do not have any preconception, but mostly I prefer to choose than to be selected.
+That said, the first things I evaluate are character and Buongusto (good taste).
+You can learn the basics even on the internet nowadays, but the good taste is innate.
 If I meet a talented photographer-to-be, I help him in achieving his full potential.

 What would you recommend to new photography entrepreneurs?

 I do not think that shooting, shooting and shooting is the best advice.
 I recommend to look, look, look.
 The more you observe, the better your photos will be!
 Word of a photographer!